multiversx/mx-sdk-cpp/README.md

 # mx-sdk-erdcpp

-MultiversX C++ Command Line Tools and SDK for interacting with the MultiversX blockchain.
+MultiversX C++ Command Line Tools and SDK for interacting with the MultiversX blockchain (in general) and Smart Contracts (in particular).

 ## 1. Installation.
 How to use it
 ```bash